freedomofpress/securedrop/docs/google_authenticator.md

 * Highlight the entry with a long press
 * Select the pencil in the top-right corner
 * Edit the entry's name and press Save

+To complete the setup process, say `y` to each prompt presented by `google-authenticator`.